chamiz/JBehaveSample/README.md

 # JBehaveSample
 Wroking sample using JBehave and Gradle

-If you willing to update files to your IDE please run gradle idea (for IDEA IDE) or gradle eclipse (for Eclipse IDE)
+If you willing to update files to your IDE please run commands

+gradle idea (for IDEA IDE) or
+gradle eclipse (for Eclipse IDE)